RafaelArutjunjan/InformationGeometry.jl/docs/src/ODEmodels.md

 SIRDM = DataModel(SIRDS, SIRsys, SIRinitial, SIRobservables, [0.001, 0.1]; tol=1e-7)
 ```
 where `SIRobservables` denotes the components of the `ODESystem` that have actually been observed in the given dataset (i.e. the second component which are the infected in this case).
 The optional vector `[0.001, 0.1]` is our initial guess for the parameters `[β, γ]` for the maximum likelihood estimation and the keyword `tol` specifies the desired accuracy of the ODE solver for all model predictions.

+!!! tip
+    Instead of specifying the observable components of an ODE system as an array, it is also possible to provide an arbitrary observation function with argument signature `f(u)`, `f(u,t)` or `f(u,t,θ)`.
+    Similarly, (parts of) the initial conditions for the ODE system can be included as parameters of the problem and estimated from data by providing a splitter function of the form `θ -> (u0, p)`.
+The first entry of the returned tuple will be used as the initial condition for the ODE system and the second argument enters into the `ODEFunction` itself.

+    In this particular example, one might include the initial number of infections as a dynamical parameter via the splitter function `θ -> ([763.0 - θ[1], θ[1], 0.0], θ[2:3])`.

 It is now possible to compute properties of this `DataModel` such as confidence regions, confidence bands, geodesics, profile likelihoods, curvature tensors and so on as with any other model.
 ```julia